Epsom College in Malaysia: Campus

-As well as playing fields for rugby, cricket, and netball, there are tennis courts, areas for roller skating, a swimming pool, an athletics hall, and a squash court, on campus.
+As well as playing fields for rugby, cricket, and netball, there are tennis court, a swimming pool, an athletics hall, and a squash court, on campus.

 Most boarders at the school sleep in rooms with between two and four beds, while older students have the option of single rooms.

 Curriculum

 The school teaches the National Curriculum for England in the English language, aiming to prepare children for English-speaking universities.
 There are many extracurricular options, such as drama, art, design technology, music, and dance.

 In 2017, the school announced that it would launch a Mandarin Chinese programme, with Hanyu Shuiping Kaoshi certification, later that year.